unvt/charites/docs/source/usage/commandline_interface.rst

     Options:
-    --provider [provider]                      your map service. e.g. `mapbox`, `geolonia` --mapbox-access-token [mapboxAccessToken]  Access Token for the Mapbox -h, --help                                 display help for command
+    --provider [provider]                      your map service. e.g. `mapbox`, `geolonia` --mapbox-access-token [mapboxAccessToken]  Access Token for the Mapbox --no-open                                  serve your map without opening a browser -h, --help                                 display help for command

 Charites has two options for `serve` command.